bonfire-networks/query_elf/README.md

 ## Preloader Documentation

-The `join_preload` macro tells Ecto to perform a join and preload of (up to three nested levels of) associations.
+The `join_preload` macro tells Ecto to perform a join and preload of (up to 5 nested levels of) associations.

 By default, Ecto preloads associations using a separate query for each association, which can degrade performance.